MrSouvik/SDET_Java_Practice/ReadMe.md

 6) Write a program to find factorial of a number.
 7) write a program to print n'th fibonacci serise.
 8) Write a program to check number is prime or not.
+9) Write a program to check whether two string are anagram or not.